Bin-Huang/chatbox/README.md

 ## Why Use Chatbox?

+- ChatBox helps you design, debug, and manage prompts more freely, enabling you to operate AI models more efficiently.
+- Chatbox stores all chat messages and prompts locally, thus reducing the risk of data loss.
 - Directly testing ChatGPT API (OpenAI API) might be challenging for those with no programming background.
 By using Chatbox, you can perform such experiments in a convenient way.

-- Chatbox stores all chat messages and prompts locally, thus reducing the risk of data loss.
-- Chatbox helps you design, debug, and manage prompts, thus providing greater control over the AI interface.
+## Why I made Chatbox?

+I developed Chatbox initially because I was debugging some prompts and found myself in need of a simple and easy-to-use prompt and API debugging tool.
+I thought there might be more people who needed such a tool, so I open-sourced it.

+At first, I didn't know that it would be so popular.
+I listened to the feedback from the open-source community and continued to develop and improve it.
+Now, it has become a very useful AI desktop application.
+There are many users who love Chatbox, and they not only use it for developing and debugging prompts, but also for daily chatting, and even to do some more interesting things like using well-designed prompts to make AI play various professional roles to assist them in everyday work...

 ## Roadmap